 Continuous and finished are terms that refer to the length and style of the zipper as a whole.
 Finished zippers are sometimes also called ‘jacket zippers’ because they are most commonly used on coats and jackets.
 Finished zippers feature a starter box and pin at one end of the zipper tape and stops at the other end.
 These zippers also come with sliders included.
-Finished zippers are used for applications where you want the sides of the zipper to separate completely like on a coat, a genoa sleeve, or the backstay slit of a bimini.
+Finished zippers are used for applications where you want the sides of the zipper to separate completely like on a coat, a genoa sleeve, or the side panels of a cockpit enclosure.

 A continuous zipper is a little different.
 These zippers do not have a beginning or an end point (no starter box or zipper stops).
 Continuous zippers are usually sewn into a project at both ends like on a bag, tent or cushion.
 These zippers do not come with sliders, so you will have to purchase one separately and add it to the zipper chain.
 If one or both ends of your continuous zipper isn’t sewn shut, you can add zipper stops to the chain to keep the slider from falling off the end of the chain.

 Locking vs. Non-Locking

 The terms ‘locking’ and ‘non-locking’ refer to the zipper sliders.
 Locking zipper sliders have a small lock mechanism in them that keeps the slider in place unless the slider’s tab is pulled.
 This prevents the slider from moving on its own if the tape is forced apart or if the center of the slider is pushed.